11 min read

 9. Torch

-Torch is an open-source scientific computing framework that is primarily used for building and training deep learning models.
+Torch is an open-source scientific computing framework primarily used for building and training deep learning models.
 It was developed by Ronan Collobert, Koray Kavukcuoglu, and Clement Farabet while they were working at Facebook AI Research (FAIR).

 One of the key features of Torch is its ease of use.
 It provides a simple and intuitive interface that makes it easy for developers to experiment with different architectures and models.
 Torch also supports a variety of programming languages, including LuaJIT and Python.

-The torch has also inspired the development of several other deep learning frameworks, including PyTorch, which was developed by Facebook AI Research as a successor to Torch.
+Torch also inspired the development of several other deep learning frameworks, including PyTorch, which was developed by Facebook AI Research as a successor to Torch.

 10. Microsoft Cognitive Toolkit (CNTK)